tinymce/tinymce-docs/general-configuration-guide/work-with-plugins.md

 });
 ```

 Impressive!
 We now have a button on the toolbar users can click to get into source code mode, but we lost our default toolbar controls.
-We explained why this happens back in [Basic Configuration](../basic-setup/), so if this behavior surprises you, please re-read that section.
+We explained why this happens back in the [Basic Setup](../basic-setup/), so if this behavior surprises you, please re-read that section.

 Let's quickly take our minimal design one step further by deleting the menubar entirely.